 1. L-Theanine Boosts Important Brain Chemicals

 L-theanine increases the levels of some of the most important neurotransmitters, especially serotonin, dopamine, and GABA, thus improving recall, learning, and positive mood.
-(7, 8)

 An interesting and unexpected benefit of l-theanine is that it acts as a neurotransmitter in the brain even though the body doesn’t naturally produce it.
-(10)

 2. L-Theanine Alleviates Stress and Anxiety

-L-theanine may work as well for anxiety as commonly prescribed anti-anxiety medications.
+Research has found that l-theanine can work as well for anxiety as commonly prescribed anti-anxiety medications.

 In one study, participants were given either l-theanine or Xanax and subjected to artificially induced stress.

 Participants who received l-theanine had lower baseline anxiety than those who took Xanax.
-(18)

-3. L-Theanine Puts You in a Relaxed Brainwave State
+3. L-Theanine Induces a Relaxed Brainwave State

-One of the more intriguing ways l-theanine can bring about a state of calm is by altering your brain waves.
+One of the more intriguing ways l-theanine can bring about a state of calm is by altering brain waves.

-Your brain cells generate electricity to communicate with each other and this electrical activity forms patterns called brain waves.
+Brain cells generate electricity to communicate with each other and this electrical activity forms patterns called brain waves.

 There are five main brainwave patterns, each corresponding to a different state of awareness as shown in the chart below.